Installing Visual Studio Community for Unity Development

 Note: Since I wrote this article, Microsoft officially announced that Visual Studio Community for macOS will be retired in 2024.
 You should use Visual Studio Code instead.
 I will be producing an article on this soon.

-Installing Visual Studio on macOS
+Installing Visual Studio Code on macOS

 To install Visual Studio Community on a Mac, head over to the following link: https://visualstudio.microsoft.com/downloads/